Gossypium herbaceum

-Gossypium herbaceum, commonly known as Levant cotton, is a species of cotton native to the semi-arid regions of sub-Saharan Africa and Arabia, where it still grows perennially in the wild as a shrub.
+Gossypium herbaceum, commonly known as Levant cotton, is a species of cotton native to semi-arid regions of Southern Africa, as well as from Syria to Afghanistan, where it still grows perennially in the wild as a shrub.

 Description

 G. herbaceum has high stems that grow 2 to 6 ft high with wide, hairy leaves.
 Their flowers are small and yellow with a purple center.
 The plant exhibits extrafloral nectaries (calyculal nectaria, found on the receptacle, near the base of the calyculus).

 When ripe and in warm weather, the flower capsule will burst and expose the cotton surrounding the seeds firmly.
 The cotton produced by this plant is short, about 1 in long and is firmly attached to the seed, which is covered in hairy down.
 Cotton fibres grow from the surface of the seeds and can be separated from these by hand or mechanically; the long fibres are called lint.
 The cotton fibres consist of nearly pure cellulose.

 The expected yield is 300 lb/acre.